brain188/Freight-Rate-Prediction/README.md

 `random_split` exists in `src/validation/splitters.py` but is used only for the comparison in the report, and logs a warning when called.

-Once validation is done the final model refits on all 47,331 cleaned rows — holding back September and October would waste the two months closest to what is being predicted.
+Once validation is done the final model refits on all 47,331 cleaned rows, holding back September and October would waste the two months closest to what is being predicted.